zambodev/amazon_price_tracker/README.md

 Latest: 475.07€
 --------------------------------
 ```
-Note: Price history data is collected only when the script is runned
+Note: Price history data is collected only when the script run